WalletScrutiny/WalletScrutinyCom/_iphone/com.paxful.wallet.md

 issue:
 icon: com.paxful.wallet.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-14
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: paxful
 providerLinkedIn:
-providerFacebook:
+providerFacebook: paxful
-providerReddit:
+providerReddit: paxful

 redirect_from:

 ---

+In the App Store description we can read:

+> **A TRUSTED WALLET**<br>
+  Safely store your crypto in your own personal mobile cryptocurrency wallet, which you’ll receive for free upon creating your account.
+Enable two-factor authentication for an added layer of protection.
+Take it everywhere you go and check your balance any time.

+which really doesn't say much about who is actually holding the bitcoins.

+On the website we found:

+> **Get a free wallet**<br>
+  Get a life-time free Bitcoin wallet maintained by BitGo, the leading provider of secure Bitcoin wallets.

+which tells us this provider delegates custody to BitGo: BitGo is one of the major custodian for exchanges and other services in the space.

+As a custodial offering this app is **not verifiable**.